 2. Finish Unfinished Business Through Elimination, Delegation & Determination.

-Analyzing your list you might realize an item isn’t essential and can be eliminated completely.
+Analyzing your list you might realize an item isn’t essential and can be eliminated.
 Maybe you can pay someone to complete that project you’ve been putting off.
 Maybe you can get intensely focused and work on a project diligently until completion.
 Finishing unfinished business, for some of my clients, has meant choosing to get over something from the past (e.g. divorce, bankruptcy, job loss, trauma, etc.).
-For others, it’s meant having courageous conversations with someone they love.
+For others, it’s meant having courageous conversations with someone you love.
 Write down your answers to the following questions.

-What 2 loose ends will you eliminate this week?
+What 2 loose ends will you eliminate?

-List 2 unfinished items will you delegate this week?
+List 2 items will you delegate?

-What 2 loose ends will you complete over the next 2 weeks?
+What 2 tasks will you complete soon?

 3. Say “No” Graciously to Others & Yourself